alexisrsantos/GuatemalaRemittances/README.md

 ## Content
 This repository incldes:

-* Processed data on remittances and foreing currency reserves for Guatemala 2002-2024
+* Processed data on remittances (in USD) and foreing currency reserves (in Quetzales) for Guatemala 2002-2024
 * Code contains the R code used to produce our analysis.